ovh/docs/pages/cloud/dedicated/asa_eol/guide.en-gb.md

 This end-of-life includes:

-- the entire Bare Metal Cisco ASA Firewall service, globally.
+- the entire Cisco ASA Firewall feature for dedicated servers, globally.

 ## Migration options and alternative services